laravel/vite-plugin/UPGRADE.md

   }
 ```

-If you prefer to build your assets on deploy, instead of committing them to your repository, then you may wish to add the SSR output directory to your `.gitignore` file:
+If you prefer to build your assets on deploy instead of committing them to your repository, you may wish to add the SSR output directory to your `.gitignore` file:

 ```gitignore
 /storage/ssr